 Once you set your budget, it’s important to stick to it.
 However, it isn’t set in stone.
 Review your budget regularly and adjust it as needed.

 While joint bank accounts are common in marriages, it's also important to maintain separate bank accounts.
 This is called the “yours, mine, ours” approach, in which you each have some autonomy over an agreed-upon portion.
-Buying your spouse a birthday gift with money from your joint account would give away the surprise.
-Keeping an account for yourself allows you a bit of financial freedom and helps organize your spending.
+Keeping an account for yourself allows you a bit of financial freedom and helps you organize your spending.

 You don’t need to have a conversation before one of you spends $20 on lunch.
-But $500?
+But a $500 purchase?
 Or $1,000?
 It would probably be best to discuss that first.
-Figure out what the “let’s talk” amount is for you as a couple, and agree that neither of you will ever be left out if the other makes a big purchase.
+Figure out what the “let’s talk” amount is for you as a couple and agree that neither of you will ever be left out if the other makes a big purchase.

 It’s easy to dismiss life insurance as something you won’t need until you’re older, but buying life insurance when you’re young may end up costing you less in the long run.
-In the unlikely event that one of you passes, the other will need to continue without the support system you’ve established together.
-So, don’t wait; the average annual premium of a life insurance policy increases dramatically as you get older.
+In the unlikely event that one of you passes away, the other will need to continue without the support system you’ve established together.
+So don’t wait—the average annual premium of a life insurance policy increases dramatically as you get older.

-Real estate is an asset (and an investment goal) that many married couples work toward.
+Real estate is an asset (and an investment goal) that many young married couples work toward.
 Speak to a real estate expert in your area if buying a home is an important milestone for you and your spouse.
 Be realistic about when and what you can buy.
 If you live in an expensive housing market, buying a home may not be realistic for a while.
-That’s OK.
-If renting makes the most sense on a cost level, rent, but contribute to an investment fund that builds equity over time, just as mortgage payments would.
+So if renting makes the most sense on a cost level, rent—but contribute to an investment fund that builds equity over time, just as mortgage payments would.

 If you plan to have children, you should start preparing for college as early as possible.
 Look into your state’s 529 college savings plan to see if it offers additional tax benefits, or investigate alternative investment vehicles that charge low fees.
 The earlier you start saving, even just a little bit at a time, the less financial strain you'll face when the moment arrives.

 Ideally, this should be done early in your marriage, but it becomes more important as time goes on.
 By the time you’re a decade into marriage, you should have a healthcare power of attorney granted to someone, and your will should be well organized and updated regularly.
-Less than half of Americans have a will in place2, but you need to make it a priority to organize your assets and sign a will for the ease and benefit of your loved ones.
+According to Caring’s 2025 Wills and Estate Planning Study, the amount of Americans with estate planning documents has declined since 2022, when more than 50% of respondents said that estate planning somewhat or very important to them.
+Now, more than 50% of respondents don’t have a will at all.2 However, you need to make it a priority to organize your assets and create a will for the ease and benefit of your loved ones.

 If you are struggling with managing your finances or have significant debt, seek professional help.
 A financial professional can help you develop a financial strategy and create a budget.
 Some can even help manage your investments.
 Perhaps most importantly, a financial professional can provide you with valuable guidance on how to manage your finances and work toward achieving your financial goals.